camaraproject/Commonalities/documentation/CAMARA_API_DG_new.md

 API-Version shall be same as the [Version](#version) in the info object.

 ### Paths
-No special restrictions or changes specified in Camara.
+No special restrictions or changes specified in CAMARA.

 ### Tags